 In all these fields, Islamic culture (the Orient) arrived first, Europe (and North America) arrived centuries later:

 What I want to point out here is that the facts presented can be true, in some sense, but there’s a lack of a deeper analysis of the historical context, and of criticism.
 The author only provides notions not supported by proper contextualization of facts, thus flattening the discourse, and, again, providing a division of the world in two monolithic entities, opposed and incompatible…

 This view is not at all new: it still has been perpetuated for centuries and it is the same attitude that forms the basis for the Clash of Civilization, on which Huntington has written. [you can read for example this article, by the author].

 As I am pretty much interested in art and epigraphy, it is also worthy to point out how this attitude is visible also when approaching Islamic art: it is sometimes seen as monolithic, tweets do not provide any kind of sources, and sometimes also convey wrong or partial assumptions.
-The art of the mosque, the art of calligraphy, the art of architecture are not contextualised: a mosque in India can be compared to a mosque in Spain and ancient and new are confused.
-Links between centuries and artefacts are arbitrarily made and with no scientific support, sometimes.
+The art of the mosque, the art of calligraphy, the art of architecture are not contextualized: a mosque in India can be compared to a mosque in Spain and ancient and new are confused.
+Links between centuries and artifacts are arbitrarily made and with no scientific support, sometimes.

-A Victorian Hall à l’arabe, is hashtagged #islamicart, even if it was more properly a “hall of wonders”, a 1800 hall perfectly depicting the spread of the taste for the exotic in Victorian England.
+A Victorian Hall à l’arabe, is hashtagged #islamicart, even if it was more properly a “hall of wonders”, an 1800 hall perfectly depicting the spread of the taste for the exotic in Victorian England.